-2. Airac, a Sound Analyzer
+2 Airac, a Sound Analyzer

 Automatically detecting buffer overruns in C programs is not trivial.
-Arbitrary expressions from simple arithmetics to values returned by function calls can be array indices.
+Arbitrary expressions from simple arithmetics to values returned by function calls can be array indexes.
 Pointers pointing buffers can be aliased and they can be passed over as function parameters and returned from function calls.
 Buffers and pointers are equivalent in C. Contents of buffers themselves also can be used as indexes of arrays.
 Pointer arithmetic complicates the problem once more.

-Airac's sound design is based on the abstract interpretation framework [4, 5].
+Airac's sound design is based on the abstract interpretation framework[4, 5].
 To find out all possible buffer overruns in programs, Airac has to consider all states which can occur during programs executions.
 Airac computes sound approximation of program state at every program point and reports all possible buffer overruns by examining the approximate program states.

 For a given program, Airac computes a map from flow edges to abstract machine states.
 The abstract machine state consists of abstract stack, abstract memory and abstract dump.
-Abstract stack, abstract memory and abstract dump are maps of which range domains consist of abstract values.
-We use interval domain $\widehat{\mathbb{Z}}$ for abstract numeric values. $[a, b] \in \widehat{\mathbb{Z}}$ represents an integer interval that has a as minimum and b as maximum.
+Abstract stack, abstract memory and abstract dump are maps of which range domains consist of abstract value.
+We use interval domain $\widehat{\mathbb{Z}}$ for abstract numeric values. $[a,b] \in \widehat{\mathbb{Z}}$ represents an integer interval that has a as minimum and b as maximum.
 And this interval means a set of numeric values between a and b.
-To represent infinite interval, we use $-\infty$ and $+\infty$. $[-\infty, +\infty]$ means all integer values.
-An abstract array (an abstract pointer to an array) is a triple which consists of its base location, its size interval, and an offset interval.
+To represent infinite interval, we use $-\infty$ and $+\infty$ . $[-\infty, +\infty]$ means all integer values.
+The abstract array is a triple which consists of its initial address, offset interval and size interval.
 We use allocation sites to denote abstract memory locations.
-An integer array which is allocated at l and has size s is represented as $\langle l, [s, s], [0, 0] \rangle$.
+An integer array which is allocated at l and has size s is represented as $\langle l, [0, 0], [s, s] \rangle$ .